 We often get asked about how much a complaint is “worth” in settlement terms, by both complainants and respondents.
 To be honest, very few of our complaints settle for money.
 The resolution is usually non-financial, like the release of information or a decent apology.

-However, we want to be helpful, and make sure our process is fair for both parties, and so we’ve put together some information on recent settlements under the Privacy Act.
+However, we want to be helpful, and make sure our process is fair for both parties, and so we’ve put together some information on settlements under the Privacy Act.

-As we have discussed before, our process is focused on resolving complaints but there is no easy formula for ‘valuing’ a complaint.
+Our process is focused on resolving complaints but there is no easy formula for ‘valuing’ a complaint.
 In the past we have seen settlements including financial compensation, apologies, donations to social service agencies, arrangements for the installation of security systems, commitments to staff training, policy changes, and even a fruit basket, or restaurant vouchers.
 What the parties settle on is entirely up to them and will depend on a number of factors including the harm experienced by the complainant, the nature of the breach, and the willingness to resolve the complaint.

 Harm